Place Archive

 As dusk settles over Shibuya, the illuminated sign of Yoyogi Station (代々木駅) glows against a deep indigo sky, marking one of Tokyo’s key JR East commuter hubs.
 Opened in 1906, Yoyogi serves both the Yamanote and Chuo-Sobu lines, connecting thousands of travelers daily between Shinjuku and Harajuku.
 The cool blue hour lighting highlights the crisp white façade and the green JR branding, captured here with a balanced exposure to preserve both architectural detail and ambient light reflections.
 Taken in early evening with a 35mm f/1.8 lens, this frame emphasizes the quiet rhythm of Tokyo’s rush hour just before nightfall.

-McDelivery scooters parked outside a McDonald’s in Japan.
+McDelivery scooters parked at McDonald's in Japan with insulated food delivery boxes.

 Elevated train lines in Tokyo at night, with light trails reflecting on a canal below and illuminated buildings in the background.